gandalf012/SentenceBert-20newsgroup-Classifier/README.md

 - Use quantization with `Onnx` to improve Albert Inference time

 **Approximate Nearest-Neighbors library**:
+Faiss-HNSW is the best option if you have a lots of RAM

 **Final Docker image**:
-- Use numpy array instead of torch tensor, and extract tokenization module from transformer to build our own inference pipeline (embedding)
+- Use numpy array instead of torch tensor, and extract tokenization module from transformer to build our own inference pipeline (embedding).
+Ii will reduce the docker image final weigth.

 ## Authors